-The council gives you a personal housing plan after your assessment.
+The council writes and agrees a personal housing plan with you as part of the assessment.

-It sets out the steps that you and the council must take to:
+It sets out steps that you and the council need to take to either:

 stop you becoming homeless

 find you a place to live if you're already homeless

 The council will usually try to help you stay in your home if it is safe and you can afford it.